gobabygocarswithjoysticks/car-code/rcdocs/remote_control.md

 Modify a keyfob remote with a switch that stops the car or allows it to drive.

 ### Advantages:
+* cheap
-cheap, car will turn off if the transmitter is out of range
+* car will turn off if the transmitter is out of range

 ### Disadvantages:
-modifying the keyfob makes it a bit more complicated
+* modifying the keyfob makes it more complicated

 ### Instructions:
 Get a keyfob remote and receiver module with at least 1 button. (search for 2262/2272 4CH key remote control).